White Eagles (paramilitary): Name

 Although the group's members were occasionally referred to as Chetniks, the name White Eagles comes from the anti-communist and pro-fascist paramilitary unit that was formed during World War II, known as Serbian Volunteer Corps.
 White Eagle refers to the national symbol of Serbia, the double-headed white eagle under a crown.

 History

 The White Eagles were founded at the end of 1990.
 The unit's emblem was a white double-headed eagle on a red shield.
 Its leaders were Vojislav Šešelj, Mirko Jović, Dragoslav Bokan and Milan Lukić.

+Croatian War of Independence

 They participated in attacks on the settlement of Slatina in western Slavonia, Lovas in October, and Vukovar in November 1991.
+The Voćin massacre was the killing of 43 civilians in Voćin by the White Eagles on 13 December 1991.

 Bosnian War

 In the Bosnian war, White Eagles participated in attacks on Bosniak paramilitary units that occupied Bijeljina and defended Višegrad.
 In 1992, Šešelj's men, together with Arkan's Tigers, captured Zvornik.

 Members of the White Eagles have been accused of the Višegrad massacre, and the Foča massacre.

-The prosecution claimed that these killings were incited by Šešelj's speech, which was dismissed by the Hague Tribunal.
-There are also unproven allegations that the White Eagles operated a detention camp in Liješće.
+The prosecution claimed that these killings were incited by Šešelj's speech, which was dismissed by the Hague Tribunal. the White Eagles have been proven to operate a detention camp in Liješće.

+Kosovo War

+They were also active during the war in Kosovo.
+OSCE reports say that together with Arkan's Tigers, they participated in the persecution and murder of Albanians from Peja.